 2 tsp sugar

-2. Turn the dough out onto a surface and knead by hand for 15 minutes.
-Or you can be lazy like me and use a mixer with a dough hook on a medium speed for 10 minutes.
+2. Turn the dough out onto a clean lightly floured surface and knead by hand for 15 mins or transfer to a standing mixer with a dough hook and knead on a medium speed for 10 mins.

-3. Incorporate in the sultanas and lemon zest and place back in the bowl and cover with a tea towel.
-Leave in a warm place for half an hour.
+3. Incorporate the sultanas and lemon zest by kneading it into the dough and folding before placing back in the bowl and covering with a tea-towel.
+Leave in a warm place for ½ an hour.

-5. Turn out the dough and cut it in half and then in half again, and again.
-Keep dividing until you have 16 buns.
-Make each bun is lovely and round and pop them on your tray a finger space apart.
-My tray was a little small so could only fit 12 so I used an extra small baking tray for the final 4.
+5. Turn the dough out and cut it in half.
+Divide it again and again until you have 16 equal-ish buns.
+Using your hands, shape each bun into a nice round shape and place them on your tray a finger space apart (my tray was a little small so could only fit 12 so I used an extra small baking tray for the final 4).

-If you’ve had a go at making my Hot Crossed Buns or any of my other recipes I’d love to hear about it. @corrieheale firstname.lastname@example.org
+f you’ve had a go at making any of my recipes, I’d love to hear from you.
+Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.